danburzo/fb-export/README.md

 #### A word of caution

-Although I've checked against my own account for a modicum of accurracy in the exported data, these scripts are __no guarantee__ that all your content is comprehensively and accurately exported, so exercise caution if you plan to delete the content afterwards.
+Although I've checked against my own account for a modicum of accuracy in the exported data, these scripts are __no guarantee__ that your content is comprehensively and accurately exported, so exercise caution if you plan to delete the content afterwards.

 ## Installation

 ### Prerequisites

-You'll need Node.js, NPM and, optionally, Yarn (which these instructions use throughout).
-Since I wrote the scripts with ES6 syntax for its conciseness, this only probably works with more recent versions of Node.
+You'll need [Node.js](https://nodejs.org/en/), NPM (it comes with Node) and, optionally, [Yarn](https://yarnpkg.com/en/) (which these instructions use throughout).

+Since I wrote the scripts with ES6 syntax for its brevity, this only probably works with more recent versions of Node.
 (I'm currently using `v8.9.0`).

 ### Setting things up

-Clone the repository to your computer and run `yarn` (or `npm install`) in your project's folder to install all the necessary dependencies.
+1. Clone this repository to your computer
+2. Run `yarn` (or `npm install`) in your project's folder to install all the necessary dependencies

-__Rename__ the `sample.config.json` file to `config.json` (you can do that in the terminal with `mv sample.config.json config.json`) and put in the *access token* you can get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/).
-Since the token allows anyone to access your data through the API, we're not putting the actual `config.json` on GitHub.
+3. Rename the `sample.config.json` file to `config.json` (you can do that in the terminal with `mv sample.config.json config.json`) and put in the *access token* you get from the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/).

+(Since the token allows anyone to access your data through the API, we're not putting the actual `config.json` on GitHub.)

 #### Getting an access token